Data Centers in Strasbourg

 Network & Connectivity Ecosystem

-Strasbourg acts as a localized digital crossroads, purpose-built for efficient data transfer between European economic engines.
-As of December 2025, the infrastructure here focuses on reliable transit and private peering.
+Strasbourg operates as a localized digital crossroads purpose-built for efficient data transfer between European economic engines.
+The infrastructure focuses on reliable transit and private peering.

 Carrier Density & Carrier Neutrality: Carrier count: over 10.
-The market features a healthy mix of regional fiber providers and national carriers, providing diverse routing options between ~10–15 unique providers as of December 2025.
+The market features a mix of regional fiber providers and national carriers.
+This provides diverse routing options between ~10–15 unique providers as of January 2026.

-Internet Exchange Points (IXPs): Most peering occurs via extensions to DE-CIX in Frankfurt or through private interconnection, ensuring efficient traffic exchange across the German and French border as of December 2025.
+Internet Exchange Points (IXPs): Most peering occurs via extensions to DE-CIX in Frankfurt or through private interconnection.
+This ensures efficient traffic exchange across the German and French border as of January 2026.

-Bare Metal: Resilient bare metal solutions are available through providers such as OVHcloud and IONOS, providing hardware for high-demand workloads as of December 2025.
+Bare Metal: Resilient bare metal solutions are available through providers such as OVHcloud and IONOS.
+These options provide hardware for high-demand workloads as of January 2026.

 Power Analysis